Alatix-AI/.github/profile/README.md

 ## 🚀 Overview

-Alatix is an open-source **agent framework** designed for developers and researchers who want to build autonomous AI agents.
+Alatix AI is a lightweight, open-source framework for building intelligent, autonomous AI agents.
+Designed for developers and researchers, it enables seamless integration of large language models (LLMs) with advanced planning, memory management, and tool execution capabilities.
+At its core, Alatix leverages a modular architecture to create agents that can reason, learn from experience, and interact with external tools in real time.
 It combines:

-- **LLM Integration** – Support for OpenAI, HuggingFace, and other LLM backends.
+- **LLM Integration** – A unified adapter system supporting multiple providers like OpenAI, Anthropic, HuggingFace, Replicate, and Ollama.
+It handles generation, streaming, embedding, function-calling, caching, retries, and stats tracking for efficient and reliable LLM interactions.
-- **Advanced Multi-step Planner** – planning with candidate generation, scoring, and self-refinement.
+- **Advanced Multi-step Planner** – it uses a Tree-of-Thought approach with multi-candidate generation, scoring, ranking, self-refinement, and dead-end detection.
+This enables robust multi-step planning, tool chaining, and adaptive decision-making.
-- **Memory System** – Semantic and episodic memory for context-aware decision making.
+- **Memory System** – Combines episodic memory (for recent events with chunk-based summarisation) and semantic memory (for long-term knowledge with importance decay, pruning, and clustering).
+Optional persistence via FAISS ensures data durability across sessions.
-- **Tool Execution** – Easily integrate synchronous and asynchronous tools with unified JSON input/output.
+- **Tool Execution** – A registry for defining synchronous or asynchronous tools with automatic JSON schema generation from Python functions.
+Safe execution wrappers normalize outputs and handle errors.

 ---